 Edinburgh Sculpture Workshop supports artists by providing subsidised studios, affordable workspaces and specialist facilities as well as training and professional development.
 The organisation commissions new work and creates other opportunities through a year-round programme of residencies.

 Edinburgh Sculpture Workshop is open to anyone interested in learning about or making sculpture.
 The purpose-built spaces provide a unique environment focused on developing ideas and making work, for artists and others who can use the facilities and join ESW’s community of practice.
 The Learning Programme includes courses, tailored workshops and skills training as well as a series of artist-led partnership projects.
 A public programme of talks, exhibitions and tours provide other ways to get involved and meet artists.
+You can explore these in more depth online on our website.

 Partners include the University of Edinburgh and Edinburgh College as well as many arts, community and education organisations including Multi Cultural Family Base and local schools.